Here's some tips along with the dos and don'ts so you can be an expert and conquer any fears of The Ballard Locks!

 Every year the large or small locks will close down for a period of time for service.
 Visit their site for more information.

 Also, it's always nice to have little treats on board like cookies or something like that for the lock attendants.
 They go through a lot and the better we treat them, the better they treat us.
 They're just doing their job and trying to protect us and our investment.
-Just remember, if you get snapped at, it's because you've done something wrong.
+Just remember, if you get snapped at, it's because you did follow their instructions.
 If you think you're right, just remember they're always right.

-If you are in a large vessel or sailboat, you may have to ask for as many as six bridges to be raised.
+If you are a large vessel or sailboat, you may have to ask for as many as 5 bridges to be raised.
 You should know the height of your mast and be prepared to signal the bridge tender at least 100 yards (30.48 m) from the bridge.

 Open Signal: 1 long & 1 short blast.